Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 But even so, it gives you a good way to ‘test drive’ the product — and if you’re interested in doing so, you can access the Wix free plan here.

-Tip: if you want to try ALL of Wix’s features out this can be done via a free trial rather than a free plan.
-Oddly, it’s not immediately obvious how to a Wix trial, however — to learn how to start one, we recommend reading our guide to accessing a Wix trial.
+Tip: if you want to try ALL of Wix’s features out this can be done via a ‘free trial’ rather than a free plan.
+Oddly, it’s not immediately obvious how to a Wix trial, however — to learn how to start one, I recommend reading the Style Factory guide to accessing a Wix trial.

 As for Wix’s paid plans, these all come with a free custom domain for your site.
 Most of them let you make use of unlimited bandwidth and importantly, don’t feature any Wix ads.